Benefits Plans - Retirement Savings Plans: HOW to Enroll or make changes

 Important Guidelines & Tips

 When you go to Wolverine Access and use Self Service > Benefits and then select Initiate Ret Savings Election, you are creating an event that allows you to input your enrollment or change your contribution.

 The date you create the event determines the effective date and when it affects your paycheck.

-If you do not complete the election process and Submit the election within 24 hours after creating the event, it will expire without any changes taking effect.
+If you do not complete the election process and Submit the election by the 7:00 p.m. deadline, it will expire without any changes taking effect.
 You cannot use Self Service > Benefits until the next available election period:

 The SRA and 457(b) have different effective dates.
 There is limited ability to get the two plans to take effect with the same paycheck and requires careful coordination.

 Once Per Pay Period - Basic Retirement Plan & SRA